silnrsi/fonts/fonts/sil/abyssinicasil/documentation/source/about.md

 - If you would rather not use a Google profile, you can subscribe any email address by sending a message to [sil-font-news+subscribe@groups.sil.org](mailto:sil-font-news+subscribe@groups.sil.org) and following the instructions you get in the confirmation message.

-Our font announcements are also available through Twitter [@silfonts](https://twitter.com/silfonts).
+Our font announcements are also available through X (formerly Twitter) [\@silfonts](https://x.com/silfonts).

 ## Supporting the project

-This font is  provided at no cost, however it is expensive to produce and maintain.
+These fonts are provided at no cost; however, they are expensive to produce and maintain.
 Please consider donating to SIL’s font development efforts to support future development.
-Go to [SIL’s Give Direct page](https://donate.givedirect.org/?cid=13536&n=206909) and designate your gift for _Scripts & Fonts_. **Thank you!**
+Go to [SIL’s Give Direct page](https://give.sil.org/give/485238). **Thank you!**

-## About SIL International
+## About SIL Global

-[SIL International](https://www.sil.org/) is a global, faith-based nonprofit that works with local communities around the world to develop language solutions that expand possibilities for a better life.
+[SIL Global](https://www.sil.org/) is a global, faith-based nonprofit that works with local communities around the world to develop language solutions that expand possibilities for a better life.

 We are involved in approximately 1,350 active language projects in 104 countries.
 These projects impact more than 1.1 billion people within 1,600 local communities.
 SIL’s work brings together more than 4,300 staff from 89 countries who work alongside thousands more local partners and community volunteers worldwide.
 Our services are available without regard to religious belief, political ideology, gender, race or ethnic background.